jakehlee/jakehlee.github.io/test/test.md

 ---
 title: Test
-layout: default
+layout: page
 ---
 This is a test markdown file to test default jekyll layouts.
-This layout is default.
+Is there a default 'page' layout?